Many people say that meditation is boring.

 Boredom is one of the most common feelings in the world.
 Characterised by a feeling of dissatisfaction, it occurs when you have energy in your spirit but nowhere to direct that energy.

 The idea of boredom actually dates back to Greek philosophers, although the word itself was not invented until the latter half of the Eighteenth century.

 So, what is boredom?

-Tolstoy called it the “desire for desire”, which is revealing.
+Tolstoy called boredom the “desire for desire”, which is revealing.
 It means that if you find meditation boring, you are desiring something more when you meditate.
-This ties in to the Buddhist concepts of Dukkha and Sukha.
+This ties into the Buddhist concepts of Dukkha and Sukha.

 Dukkha means dissatisfaction.
 This is very closely related to boredom because when you feel bored you are really dissatisfied and desiring something more.
 The opposite is Sukha, which is satisfaction.

 When you feel bored you are experiencing the Buddhist state of Dukkha, or dissatisfaction.
 Essentially, the practice of meditation, of sitting still and focusing on your breath, does not satisfy you, and so you feel bored.

 There’s also a possible chemical reason for this.
 Scientists have discovered that high-risk, boredom-prone people may lack in the chemical neurotransmitter dopamine, which is a feel-good chemical.